rk-izak/DATA72000-IBE/results/README.md

 ## Overview

 This `README` provides an overview of the `results` folder within the repository.
 This folder is divided into three subfolders: `Anthropic`, `OpenAI`, and `notebooks`.
 Each subfolder contains numerical results and files related to different models, agent types, and testing scenarios.
-This document will guide you through the folder structure, explain the purpose of each file, and provide examples to clarify their contents.
+This document will guide you through the folder structure, briefly explain the purpose of each file, and provide examples to clarify their contents.

 ## Folder Structure